-turn away from these (ULT)
+turn away from these (ULT) Stay away from such people (UST)

 The term these is a demonstrative adjective that refers to the people who show the ungodly qualities that Paul lists in the previous verses.
 Paul is using the term as a noun.
 If your language does not use adjectives in that way, you can add the word "people" in your translation.
 Alternate translation: "avoid these people" or "avoid such people" (See: Nominal Adjectives)